7 July 2019

 The spotted-tailed quoll (Dasyurus maculatus maculatus) is listed as Endangered under Commonwealth legislation, Vulnerable in Queensland (southern sub-species) and as one of Logan City Council’s Threatened Wildlife.

-Through its dedicated Quoll Seekers Network (QSN), Wildlife Queensland (WPSQ) has used infra-red wildlife cameras to monitor for this endangered species in Logan for the past five years.
+Through its dedicated Quoll Seekers Network (QSN), Wildlife Queensland has used infrared wildlife cameras to monitor this endangered species in Logan for the past five years.

-Throughout this period, WPSQ and the QSN have responded to public sightings of spotted-tailed quoll surveying over 70 locations in the Logan City Council region.
+Throughout this period, Wildlife Queensland and the QSN have responded to public sightings of spotted-tailed quoll surveying over 70 locations in the Logan City Council region.

 Though a wide range of wildlife was detected, the network did not capture any photographic evidence of a population of spotted-tailed quolls.
 The most recent ‘hard-evidence’ of spotted-tailed quoll collected in the Logan Council region was in the form of an individual animal killed on Johnson Rd at Greenbank in 2007.